 Suppose now that customers are naive about the adviser's incentives, in the sense that they invariably hold the belief that $\hat{q} = 1/2$ .
-As we discussed above, one possibility is that naive customers do not understand how a specific product price affects the product provider's incentives to boost sales by paying commissions to the adviser.
-Alternatively, the fact that commissions are paid and that these affect the adviser's incentives may not be sufficiently salient to enter these customers' consideration when making the purchase decision.
+One possibility is that naive customers do not understand how a specific product price affects the product provider's incentives to boost sales by paying commissions to the adviser.
+Alternatively, the fact that commissions are paid and that these affect the adviser's incentives might not be sufficiently salient to enter these customers' consideration when making the purchase decision.